-When the CDS is just started or the ucache process (which is cache content manager) is just restarted, it performs a scan of the entire CDNFS.
+When the CDS is started or the cache Content Manager is restarted, it performs a scan of the entire CDNFS.
 During this period, the deletion starts at 94 percent (not 90 percent) and adding content stops at 95 percent.

 Command Description show cache Displays a list of cached contents.